tugberkgoc/foundation-notes/07 Unit Testing.md

 In this lab you will need:

-1. coverage-gutters
+1. Coverage Gutters
-2. jest
+2. Jest
-3. test-explorer
+3. Jest Test Explorer
+4. Test Explorer

 ### 1.6 Running a Test Suite